 I am currently employed as a counsellor 5 days a week at the University of Portsmouth within the Student Wellbeing Services team.
 Here I work with students from all backgrounds on a wide range of issues, conducting assessments and providing counselling.
 I also deliver training on topics such as PTSD and procrastination and help in supervising others on the counselling team.

-Most recently I worked for the Metropolitan Police as an Occupational Health and Wellbeing Counsellor where, between 2014 and 2016, I delivered counselling support to officers of all ranks and civilian staff for work-related and personal issues.
+Before this I worked for the Metropolitan Police as an Occupational Health and Wellbeing Counsellor where, between 2014 and 2016, I delivered counselling support to officers of all ranks and civilian staff for work-related and personal issues.
 Alongside my counselling work I also provided psychological screening of police for both pre-selection and on-going support, and would facilitate individual and group post-event trauma debriefs for officers and staff involved in significant events (e.g. the Tunisia shootings).
 Having left the Metropolitan Police Service and as a result of this work I am now part of a team of specialist counsellors who can provide tailored interventions to emergency services personnel (Noreen Terahni Associates), and have been trained in Trauma-Focussed CBT.
 I had also been a wellbeing counsellor for the boys at Queens Park Rangers Football Academy for a year, helping them cope with the pressures of balancing school commitments with the demands of training in a highly competitive environment.

 At Southampton Rape Crisis I worked with both men and women from 2004 to 2014 who had experienced the trauma of rape and/or abuse, as well as related issues that may be symptomatic of their experience (for instance eating disorders, Post Traumatic Stress Disorder, panic attacks, Obsessive Compulsive Disorder etc).
 Between 2010 and 2013 I worked at the Oasis Academy Mayfield where I provided counselling for the staff team.
 Here the work was also varied, working with staff on whatever issues they wished to bring from their personal life as well as work-related issues.